 However, you may be feeling quite adventurous and decide to drive from the UK to Croatia.
 This may especially be the case if you’re planning on staying for a bit longer than just a simple, one-week holiday.

-There’s of course a number of different routes you can drive.
-Once on mainland Europe, you can choose to drive all the way to your chosen destination.
+There are a number of different routes you can drive.
+Once you’re on mainland Europe, you can choose to drive all the way to your chosen destination.
 Alternatively, another option would be to drive to an Italian port such as Ancona or Bari and then take a car ferry across.
 (For further information about this, see our Travelling from Italy to Croatia section.)

 Driving from the UK to Croatia